rosey-complex/Skymake/README.md

 ## Q&A
 #### Why make this?
 - I made this ✨*abomination*✨ with the intention of having a stand-alone, easy to use, command line tool that creates empty Skylanders figurine data files.
+#### Why would anyone need this?
+- There are a few possible use cases I could think of:
+	+ Using it to create files directly on a Raspberry Pi portal emulator through SSH
+	+ Quick Skylander file creation (because, of course, there is *no file select screen*)
+	+ Wasting 319.7 KiB of storage space

 ## Usage:
 ```